rern/RuneAudio_Addons/README.md

 Addons for RuneAudio
 ---
-All addons in one page ready for easy installation.
-Menu > Addons :
+All addons in one page ready for easy installation via RuneUI Menu > Addons :
 - Aria2
 - Backup-Restore Uodate
 - Expand Partition